PhilipDaniels/OracleUdtClassGenerator/OracleUdtClassGenerator/README.md

 Oracle `OBJECT` type.

-A 2 part name omits the last component and defaults it to the name of the field - in this example, it will be `WEIGHT` (it must always be uppercase).
+A 2 part name omits the last component and defaults it to the name of the field - in the following example, it will be `WEIGHT` (it must always be uppercase).

 ```
 decimal?
 Weight